American Red Cross, Louisville Area Chapter

 Dorman Preschool Center

-Provides early intervention to at-risk children in need of multiple support services in an environment where staff and teachers are full partners with parents and the community and children's development is a top priority.
+Envisioning a future in which staff and teachers are full partners with parents and community; where children's development is a top priority.

 Family and Children's Place